XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/basic-data-types.md

 ## Specifying Currency Amounts

 There are two kinds of currencies in the XRP Ledger: XRP, and issued currencies.
-These two types of currencies are specified in different formats, and they have different amounts of precision and different rounding behavior.
+These two types of currencies are specified in different formats, with different precision and rounding behavior.

 Some fields, such as the destination `Amount` of a [Payment transaction][], can be either type.
 Some fields only accept XRP specifically, such as the `Fee` field ([transaction cost](transaction-cost.html)).